ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 ```
 We would need to switch out all of the `<text>` with parameters specific to our preference, but hopefully you get the gist.

-Let's make this easier on ourselves: typing all of the parameters out on the command line everytime we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
+Let's make this easier on ourselves: typing all of the parameters out on the command line every time we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
 We can put the parameters to run each job in the script we submit to slurm!

-#### Repeatibility
+#### Repeatability

 One of the most important things in science is repeatability.
 This sentiment holds true in bioinformatics experiments as well.
 However, it is exceptionally easy to run a series of command on data, leave the data for a few months (or years) and come back to the data and have no clue how you went from point A to point Z.